-The Council does not generally invest in equity shares but does have shareholdings to the value of £19.529m in a number of joint ventures and in local industry, as at 31 March 2020.
+The Council does not generally invest in equity shares but does have shareholdings to the value of £20.605m in a number of joint ventures and in local industry, as at 31 March 2021.
 These holdings are generally illiquid and are shown in the balance sheet at cost less impairment.
 The main equity holdings are in Nottingham City Transport Ltd, Robin Hood Energy Ltd, Blueprint (General Partner) Ltd and Thomas Bow Ltd which are all shown at cost less impairment within the Council's group accounts.
 The Council is exposed to losses arising from movements in the value of these holdings.
-As the holdings have arisen in the acquisition of specific interests, the Council is not in a position to limit its exposure to price movements by diversifying its portfolio.
+As the holdings have arisen in the acquisition of specific interests, the Council is not in a position to limit its exposure to price movements by diversifying its portfolio, but as described in the Narrative Report (see section Recovery & Improvement Plan) the Council has published a Recovery and Improvement Plan, which includes a plan to evaluate its interests and to take appropriate action to limit exposure to price risk.
+Measures being considered include the potential sale or the bringing in house of group interests.

-The value of shares held in Robin Hood Energy Ltd was impaired by £7.500m to nil in 2018/19.
+The value of shares held in Robin Hood Energy Ltd was impaired by £7.500m to nil in 2018/19 and the company went into administration in January 2021.